stride3d/stride-docs/en/manual/physics/raycasting/sweepcasts.md

 ## Sweepcast query

-In order to query a sweepcast, use [`Simulation.SweepCast`](xref:Stride.BepuPhysics.BepuSimulation.SweepCast*).
+In order to perform a sweepcast, use [`Simulation.SweepCast`](xref:Stride.BepuPhysics.BepuSimulation.SweepCast*).
 The method returns true, if it manages to hit something.
 In that case, all information about the hit will be contained in [HitInfo](xref:Stride.BepuPhysics.HitInfo).

 ### Shape